ShortlistShortlistedRemoved from shortlist 242

 Power & Run Time

 The Predator 3500's core is the 212 cc (6 hp) OHV 4-stroke engine, which runs on gasoline.
 With an output of 120V, it provides a running wattage of 3,000W and a peak wattage of 3,500W.
-Moreover, since it is parallel capable (parallel kit (opens in a new tab) not included), its power may be doubled if linked to a second compatible unit.
+In addition, as it is parallel capable (parallel kit (opens in a new tab) not included), this power can be doubled when linked to another similar or compatible unit.

 Outlets